bingmann/parallel-string-sorting/README.md

-This source code archive contains our test framework for parallel and sequential string sorting algorithms, as described in our technical report and paper "Parallel String Sample Sort".
+This source code archive contains our test framework for parallel and sequential string sorting algorithms, as described in our technical report and paper "Engineering Parallel Sorting".
 See the project web page
 <http://panthema.net/2013/parallel-string-sorting/> for more information.

 ## Source Code Overview